MathBilibili/Stochastic-approximation-cut-algorithm/README.md

 Please cite the following paper when using SACut:

-Yang Liu, Robert Goudie.
+Yang Liu, Robert J.B.
+Goudie.
 Stochastic Approximation Cut Algorithm for Inference in Modularised Bayesian Models.
 DOI: XXX

 ## Installation
 Simply download and install the SACut package from Github.